 PW, T, θ,p;α,β= i=1KP(pi;β)j=1MP(θj;α) t=1NP(twj,t|θj)P(wj,t|pwj,t)

-The parameter α and βcould be estimated by EM algorithm, the details of which are not explained here.
+The parameter vectors α and βcould be estimated by an Expectation Maximization (EM) algorithm, the details of which are not explained here.

 After α and β are estimated, the word distribution of k topics could be generated from the distribution in equation (1), and the coverage of each topic in one document can be evaluated.
 Here one topic is a word distribution over the entire dictionary.
 The word distribution of a topic extracted from a corpus with 19175 words dictionary is shown in Figure 2.
 This topic consists of 384 words with non-zero probability.
 Generally, for convenience a topic will be displayed as the first 10 probable words, as shown in Figure 3.
 In this case, the first 10 words accounts for 26.5% of total probability.